April 2026 CMMC Intelligence Report

 What to Expect in a C3PAO Assessment

-POA&M review — Any open items will be evaluated against the new guidance; high-value practices must be fully implemented.
+- POA&M review - Any open items will be evaluated against new guidance; high-value practices must be fully implemented.